lns/memoire/README.md

 ![DistRL](/docs/imgs/DistRL.png "Framework of Distributed RL")

 An actor is responsible for exploring the environment and generating data for the learners.
-In its mainloop, it works as
+In its main-loop, it works as
 1. Get latest model(policy) from learners.
 2. Act in the environment according to the current policy.
 3. Put generated experience in the client side of replay memory.
 4. Client push samples to the server.

 An learner is responsible for updating the model with batch data.
-In its mainloop, it works as
+In its main-loop, it works as
 1. Get batch of samples from the server side of replay memory.
 2. Update model with batch samples, according to different algorithms.
 3. Publish latest model to actors.